Refex Forfeits ₹130.69 Cr on Lapsed Warrants

 *this image is generated using AI for illustrative purposes only.

-Refex Industries Limited has announced the lapse and forfeiture of all 1,11,70,000 convertible warrants that were allotted on a preferential basis on November 07, 2024, after the warrant holders failed to pay the balance 75% of the issue price within the stipulated exercise period.
-The company made this disclosure under Regulation 30 of the SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015, on May 07, 2026.
+Refex Industries Limited has announced the lapse and subsequent forfeiture of all 1,11,70,000 convertible warrants that were allotted on a preferential basis on November 07, 2024.
+The forfeiture occurred after warrant holders failed to pay the balance 75% of the issue price within the stipulated exercise period ending May 06, 2026.
+The company disclosed this development under Regulation 30 of the SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015, on May 07, 2026.

 Background of the Warrant Issuance

-The warrants were originally issued as part of a broader preferential allotment approved by the company in October 2024.
-In addition to the warrants, the company had also allotted 81,77,068 equity shares to the non-promoter category at an issue price of ₹468/- per share.
-The total preferential issue, comprising both equity shares and convertible warrants, aggregated to ₹905,44,27,824/- (₹905.44 Crore).
-The warrants were issued to certain promoter & promoter group and non-promoter category investors at an issue price of ₹468/- per warrant, inclusive of a face value of ₹2/- each.
+The warrants were issued as part of a preferential allotment approved in October 2024, alongside 81,77,068 equity shares allotted to the non-promoter category at ₹468 per share.
+The total preferential issue, comprising both equity shares and convertible warrants, aggregated to ₹905.44 Crore.
+The warrants were issued to promoter and non-promoter investors at ₹468 per warrant, inclusive of a face value of ₹2 each.
+As per the terms, 25% of the issue price was collected upfront, with the remaining 75% due within 18 months of allotment.

 Lapse and Forfeiture Details